DeondeJager/Voting-as-international-DK/README.md

 :warning: The ballot lists are **very long** (multiple pages), as there are many candidates running for each political party!
 Prepare yourself mentally and try not to get overwhelmed.
 Remember which party or candidate you decided to vote for and _calmly_ put a cross next to their name.
 Good luck and enjoy!

+## What if I am not able to vote on Election Day?
-**NB: If you are not able to vote on 18 November** (e.g. you are travelling outside the country), _you can still vote_ via "Advance Voting".
-Advance voting is already open and closes on 14 Nov.
+**If you are not able to vote on 18 November (e.g. you are travelling outside the country), _you can still vote_ via "Advance Voting".** Advance voting is already open and closes on 14 Nov.
 - Advance Voting usually takes place at local libraries and/or community centers.
-- See the following website for general information about “Advance Voting”: https://www.elections.im.dk/advance-voting,
+- See the following website for general information about “Advance Voting”: https://www.elections.im.dk/advance-voting.
 - Check your local municipality website for Advance Voting locations.
 - Here is a list of locations where you can cast your advanced vote in Copenhagen (in Danish – use Google Translate if needed): [https://www.kk.dk/politik/valg/kommunal-og-regionsraadsvalg-2025/brevstemmesteder](https://www.kk.dk/politik/valg/kommunal-og-regionsraadsvalg-2025/brevstemmesteder)
 - Note: The Danish term for Advance Voting, "brevstemme" (translated as “vote by mail” or “postal voting”) is a misnomer, as you actually vote in person, but just ahead of time.